CAPTRSTEAM/survey-app/DEVELOPMENT.md

 - No server-side dependencies

 ### **Survey Taker**
-- Creates `survey-taker-spa.zip` for platform deployment
+- Creates `survey-taker-production-v2.zip` for platform deployment
 - Self-contained with all assets
 - Platform-safe with relative paths
 - No external dependencies